 Other Non-Open Source Licensing Situations

+Freeware and Public Domain Software

 There are various types of software licenses that may provide software without cost but under terms different from an Open Source license.
 This highlights two things:

 Open Source software is not a synonym for free-of-charge software.